nbeaver/cmd_oysters/readme.rst

 #.
 Metadata and search based on metadata.
 #.
 Cross-referencing.
 #.
-Unique (SHA-1) hashes of command invocations.
-#.
 Explicit open-source licensing.

 In addition, the focus of Commandlinefu is in providing a platform for commenting and upvoting, which is a different focus than a custom repository of specialized shell commands, many of which may only be useful to their creator.

 .. _Commandlinefu: http://www.commandlinefu.com/